Loughborough: Local media

+The town's local TV coverage is provided by BBC East Midlands and ITV Central, television signals are received from the Waltham TV transmitter.
+Local radio stations are BBC Radio Leicester, Capital Midlands, Smooth East Midlands, Hits Radio East Midlands, Fosse107 and community-based station Carillon Radio.

 Sport

 The town was once home to a professional football club, Loughborough FC, which played at the Athletic Ground and was a member of the Football League in the late 19th century.
 Loughborough Dynamo of the Northern Premier League Division One South East (Level 8 of the men's football pyramid), Loughborough University of the United Counties League Premier Division (Level 9 of the men's football pyramid) and women's team Loughborough Foxes of the FA Women's National League North (Level 3 of the women's football pyramid) are the most prominent football teams in the town currently.

 Cricket is prominent, with the Old Contemptibles, Loughborough Town CC, Loughborough Outwoods CC, Loughborough Carillon CC, Loughborough Carillon Old Boys' CC, Loughborough University Staff CC, Loughborough Greenfields CC and Loughborough Lightning of the semi-professional Women's Cricket Super League representing various standards of cricket in the area.
 Loughborough Town has since 2000 been the most successful club in the Leicestershire and Rutland Cricket League.
 The university is home to the ECB National Cricket Academy, used by the England team as their primary training centre.

 The town rugby union club, Loughborough RFC, play at Derby Road playing fields.
 The club was formed in 1891.

 The University's 1st XV rugby team, the Loughborough Students RUFC, were promoted to the National One division in 2012, which is the 3rd tier of English rugby.

 Other sports teams include the Loughborough Aces (collegiate American football), Loughborough Lightning of the Netball Superleague and Loughborough Hawks, an amateur netball team.
-The town also has its own swimming club, Loughborough Town Swimming Club, which is based in the town and trains at local venues.
+The town has its own swimming club, Loughborough Town Swimming Club, which is based in the town and trains at local venues.

 The tennis tournament Aegon Pro-Series Loughborough is held in Loughborough.